Advanced Partner Linking

 The “s,” or “origin-storefront ID,” parameter is the analog to the country code in the Clean Link format, and should be used similarly. “s,” however, must be a storefront ID (such as 143441 for the United States or 143462 for Japan).
 A complete listing of countries and their storefront IDs is available in the appendix to this document.

-The use of the affiliate program inside apps is perfectly acceptable and in fact encouraged behavior for app developers.
-It is important to note that because an app is not viewed in a browser in the way a website is viewed, the behavior of a regular affiliate link can be somewhat jarring.
-There are two ways to provide a better user experience–using short links or loading the affiliate link in the background.
+The use of the partners program inside apps is perfectly acceptable and in fact encouraged behavior for app developers.
+It is important to note that because an app is not viewed in a browser in the way a website is viewed, the behavior of a regular partner link can be somewhat jarring.
+There are two ways to provide a better user experience–using short links or loading the partner link in the background.

-A short link is a raw link that includes the affiliate token parameter that is appended to the end of the link.
-This allows the link to still act as an affiliate link.
+A short link is a raw link that includes the partner token parameter that is appended to the end of the link.
+This allows the link to still act as a partner link.

-A second way to keep the use of an affiliate link inside an app from stutter step is by loading it in the background.
+A second way to keep the use of a partner link inside an app from stutter step is by loading it in the background.
 This is a very technical workaround and requires a high understanding of software engineering.
 This method is described in the Apple Developer site under the iPhone OS Reference Library – https://developer.apple.com/iphone/library/qa/qa2008/qa1629.html.

 |Name||Country Code||Storefront ID|